New engines, rallies and a sprint format: WRC is a must-watch in 2025

 The World Rally Championship is truly global, taking place across four continents and on a variety of surfaces from asphalt to gravel to dirt and snow.
 Drivers compete in temperatures from as hot as 42°C to as cold as -30°C. A rally is also a long event, starting with…

-Shakedown: Thursday morning is a full-speed test where teams fine-tune the set-up of the cars to suit the surface.
+Shakedown: Thursday morning is a full-speed test where teams fine-tune the setup of their cars to suit the surface.
 Extremes would be chunky tyres, high ride height and maximum play in the suspension for bumpy gravel stages and thin tyres, low-ride and stiff suspension for Tarmac.

-This season, Rally Sardegna will unveil an experimental new compact schedule for a rally weekend, which sees the event run across 48 hours.
-Shakedown is on Friday morning with the opening four stages run in the afternoon.
-There are eight stages on Saturday with the final four on Sunday morning, with the rally wrapping by early afternoon.
-At a total race distance of 266km, it’s shorter than a full-length rally (usually 300km+) but not by much.
-But it is more spectator-friendly, less disruptive, and more expensive for organisers.
+Rally Sardegna will unveil an experimental new compact schedule for a rally weekend, which sees the event run across 48 hours.
+Shakedown is on Friday morning, with the opening four stages run in the afternoon.
+There are eight stages on Saturday and the final four on Sunday morning, with the rally wrapping by early afternoon.
+At a total race distance of 266km, it's shorter than a full-length rally (usually 300km+) but not by much.
+But it is more spectator-friendly, less disruptive and expensive for organisers.
 If successful, this could be the shape of WRC in the future.

 How to win the World Rally Championship